Contract Management Software as a Risk Management Solution

-Contract management software has the potential to transform legal department operations and improve efficiency and productivity.
+Contract lifecycle management software has the potential to transform legal department operations and improve efficiency and productivity.
 It enables in-house legal teams to significantly reduce the amount of time spent on tedious contract management tasks, allowing for more time and attention dedicated to higher value activity.

-Contract management software provides your team with a secure online repository to store all of your organization’s corporate agreements.
+Contract management software provides your team with a secure online contract repository to store all of your organization’s corporate agreements.
 This means that instead of storing important contracts across various filing cabinets, email inboxes, shared drives, and computer desktops, all of your contracts are housed in one, central location that can be accessed by anyone on your team with the appropriate permissions.
 Allowing active contracts to float between disparate storage methods and locations creates unnecessary risk that agreements will get lost or misplaced, which makes it next to impossible to monitor and adjust contracts when necessary.

-One of the most important reasons legal teams and contract managers invest in contract management software is to reduce the risks that stem from not knowing exactly what’s in a contract or where the agreement stands in its lifecycle.
+One of the most important reasons legal teams and contract managers invest in CLM software is to reduce the risks that stem from not knowing exactly what’s in a contract or where the agreement stands in its lifecycle.
 Contract management software drastically improves your visibility into any individual contract, but also enables you to search across your contract portfolio as a whole to identify larger trends and potential problem areas.
 Proactively finding and addressing these blindspots instead of getting caught off guard when they are discovered on their own can help you prevent potential issues from ballooning into significant threats to your organization.

 Missed Deadlines and Opportunities